-Over the past five years, the Transportation Planning Overall Work Program (OWP) budget has averaged \$1.6 million annually (refer to the Governmental Funds for sources).
+Over the past six years, the Transportation Planning Overall Work Program (OWP) budget has averaged \$1.5 million annually (refer to the Governmental Funds for sources).
 In FY 2015/16, this had increased to \$2,047,233 due to a multi-year Active Transportation Program grant of up to \$1 million.
-By FY 2019/20, the budget had decreased to \$1.13 million as projects were implemented.
+For FY 2020/21, the budget was a more typical \$1.2 million, as larger projects had been implemented in the previous few years.
 The OWP funded 15 project work elements that benefited the five member agencies, Mendocino Transit Authority, and Caltrans.